 Great for Everday Usage, Less so for Streaming

 For everyday usage, SecureLine VPN reinforced the good impression its speeds left.
 Connections were quickly established, stable, and didn't suffer from unexpected interruptions.
-We also didn't have to contend with any of the annoying side-effects of VPN usage, like captchas when performing Google searches.
+We also didn't have to contend with any of the annoying side-effects of VPN usage, like captchas when searching on Google.

 We were less thrilled with how the service tackled video streaming.
-We weren't able to access foreign content with either Amazon Prime Video or Disney+, however, we had no difficulties doing so with Netflix and the BBC's iPlayer.
+It wasn't possible to access content from abroad on either Amazon Prime Video or Disney+, however, we had no difficulties with Netflix and BBC iPlayer.